Service Rate Control in Queues with Abandonments: Systems with finite buffer

 In this section, we focus on the version of the problem when the buffer size is finite.
+Theorem \ref{T51} states the interesting result that when there is limited buffer space, optimal service rate policy is not necessarily monotone.

+\begin{theorem} For the finite buffer model, the optimal service rate first increases and then decreases with the number of customers in the system under both optimality criteria. \end{theorem} We first prove Theorem \ref{T51} under the infinite-horizon discounted reward criterion, and then extend this result to the long-run average reward criterion.

-We prove the interesting result that when there is limited buffer space, optimal service rate policy is not necessarily monotone.
-We assume without loss of generality that $N> 2$ because if $N=1$, there is only one state where service rate needs to be determined and if $N=2$, the optimal service rate policy is always monotone.
+We assume without loss of generality that $N > 2$.
+This is because the problem is trivial when $N = 1$, as there is only a single state where the service rate must be chosen, and when $N = 2$, the optimal service rate policy is inherently monotonic.
 Since $N < \infty$, an arriving customer finding $N$ in the system leaves.
 Define $v_{F}^*(i)$ as the optimal infinite horizon discounted reward when the initial state is $i$ and discount factor is $\alpha$.
 Let $a_{i,F}^*$ be the optimal action in state $i$, $i=0,\dots,N$ under this optimality criterion.
-Note that "F" stands for the finite buffer system.
+Note that ``F" stands for the finite buffer system.
 Then, the optimality equations for the infinite horizon discounted optimality criterion are

 and

 As a result, $v_{F}^*(i)$ satisfies the optimality equations in (\ref{EEv1}) for $i=0,\dots,N-1$.
 When $i=N$, we have

 Then, $\Delta v_{F}^*(i)$ satisfies the equations in (\ref{OE311}) for $i=0,\dots,N-2$ and when $i=N-1$, we have